Coupon Statistics Everyone Should Know About

 (Statista)

-Based on Statista’s report with 1,200 participants, 92% of shoppers search for coupons and special deals before purchasing something online.
-This survey was conducted among US shoppers, and it showed that only 8% of them rarely or never look for coupons when shopping online.
+This survey showed that only 8% of shoppers rarely or never look for coupons when shopping online.

 Online buyers who use coupons spend 25% more than those who don’t use them.